INSIGHT-Unification Church ex-members in Japan rail at politicians who embraced it

 While dozens of ex-members in Japan have sued the church since the 1980s over its fund raising, many former followers have hesitated until now to discuss their experiences publicly due to social stigma and fear of repercussions from their families.

-The assassination of former prime minister Shinzo Abe in July opened a national debate over the Unification Church and has shone a spotlight on its close ties with the ruling Liberal Democratic Party (LDP).
+The assassination of former Prime Minister Shinzo Abe in July, however, has opened a national debate in Japan over the Unification Church and has shone a spotlight on its close ties with the ruling Liberal Democratic Party (LDP).

 The suspect in the killing, 41-year-old Tetsuya Yamagami, accused the church of impoverishing his family, according to police.
 In social media posts before the killing, he blamed Abe for supporting the religious group.

-Starting with Abe's grandfather – ex-prime minister Nobusuke Kishi – the church openly cultivated relations with LDP leaders, based on their shared opposition to Communism.
+Starting with Abe's grandfather – ex-Prime Minister Nobusuke Kishi – the church openly cultivated relations with LDP leaders, based on their shared opposition to communism.
 Abe, like many other LDP lawmakers, spoke at church-related events.
-And his government removed the church from a list of organizations monitored by the Public Security Intelligence Agency.
+And his government removed the church from a list of organisations monitored by the Public Security Intelligence Agency.

-Since Abe's killing, Japanese media have exposed ties between the church and dozens of LDP lawmakers.
+Since Abe's killing, Japanese media have detailed ties between the church and dozens of LDP lawmakers.
+The party has acknowledged many individual lawmakers have ties to the church but it said there was no organisational link to the LDP itself.

 Using information available on legislators’ websites and sources including videos posted online by the church, Reuters identified at least 65 LDP lawmakers - including Abe and 23 from his right-wing faction – who attended church events, sent congratulatory messages, paid membership fees, accepted political donations from its affiliates, or received election help.